mustard221/Shooter-Game/README.md

 ## Instructions for Use:

-The game will begin with a basic UI tutorial, explaining the mechanics and goal of the game.
+The game begins with a short UI tutorial, explaining the mechanics and goal of the game.

 Controls are as follows:
 - WASD to drive and steer
 - Left click to shoot
-- Use mouse movement to aim
+- Mouse to aim
 - Hold "E" to make another batch of ice cream and reload the turret

-Simply find customers and shoot ice cream towards them until their heart icon is filled and they are happy, you must help as many people as possible before time runs out!
+Simply find customers and shoot ice cream towards them until their heart icon is filled and they are satisfied, you must help as many people as possible before time runs out!

 ## How It Works: